3.6.4.70 Changes to carer situation - effect on CP qualification

 Working credit participants

-A CP recipient who has a working credit balance and who ceases to provide constant care for more than 25 hours a week and part or all of the cessation is due to taking up or increasing paid work, is treated as still being qualified for the period it takes to run down their working credit balance.
-This allows the person to benefit from their working credit balance, and assist them transition to work.
+A CP recipient who has a working credit balance and who ceases to provide constant care for more than 100 hours over a 4-week period to participate in employment, is treated as still being qualified for the period it takes to run down their working credit balance.

 This treatment will continue until the earliest of: